King County’s kids aren’t getting outside, new report shows. Here are the systemic reasons why.

 But further, 80% of children are reaching their activities by car.
 The report also calls on King County to expand free youth access to transit and to focus on the number of parks within a quarter-mile of a transit stop.
 It found that while 53% of youth would consider using public transportation to get outside, 71% of King County parks were insufficiently accessible via transit on a given Saturday morning.

 It’s worse in south King County, where there is less green space and fewer transit routes to them.
-But the Sounders’ RAVE Foundation and the Washington Youth Soccer Foundation have brought four soccer fields to Auburn and another to Burien.
-It’s private partnerships like those, particularly with local pro sports teams, that the report also sees as potential solutions.
+But the Sounders’ RAVE Foundation and the Washington Youth Soccer Foundation have brought four soccer fields to Auburn and another to Burien, one recipient of YASG funding.
+It’s public-private partnerships like those, particularly with local pro sports teams, that the report also sees as potential solutions.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.